erikd/hjsmin/README.markdown

 Changes
 -------

+0.1.4.2 - minify octal literals too

 0.1.4.1 - Bump upper bound for containers to < 0.6 for the tests as well as the library

 0.1.4 - Include test assets in cabal to allow cabal test to pass.
 Courtesy of @snoyberg

 0.1.3 - Update version ranges for GHC 7.6.1, courtesy of @mietek

 0.1.2 - More general fix to the space after 'new' keyword, for issue #8 & #9